ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 ### Notes
 We did all this analysis for US market benchmarks which had a great performance in the past years.
 One could try the same ideas with other markets and check if the results hold.

-If you do not consider the changing nature of correlation the result is similar to just holding a constant rebalanced portfolio (sharpe of 1 versus sharpe of 0.9).
+If you do not consider the changing nature of correlation (i.e, the variation of bet size) the result is similar to just holding a constant rebalanced portfolio (sharpe of 1 versus sharpe of 0.9).